Lockdown Files: Response

 Jonn Elledge in the New Statesman said that the initial revelations were unsurprising but confirmed what most people would suspect.
 He comments that readers should be appalled by aspects of governance revealed by the Lockdown Files such as the attitude revealed of the prime minister, ministers and surrounding media culture but that in light of previous government policies it is unsurprising.

 Writing in The Guardian, Zoe Williams said that the Lockdown Files are not the way to hold the Government to account, arguing that questions about funds were more important than the Telegraph's interest in the trade offs of lockdown, or whether Hancock broke lockdown rules.

-Andrew Roberts in the The Spectator, said that the Lockdown Files will be a very useful source for historians comparing them to diaries.
+Andrew Roberts in The Spectator, said that the Lockdown Files will be a very useful source for historians comparing them to diaries.
 He said future who will probably kill a kinder assessment of the government.